 He has a bachelor’s degree in accounting from Anderson University, is a certified public accountant and a member of the Children’s Hospital Association, CFO Forum.
 Runion is also on the Board of the Central Indiana Council of Aging and serves as the treasurer for their foundation.
 Runion is also active in his community serving on the Fishers Youth Baseball Board as well as serving on the board at his church.

 D. Wade Clapp, MD

 Chairman, Department of Pediatrics

 D. Wade Clapp, MD, is the Chairman of the department of Pediatrics at Indiana University School of Medicine.
 Dr. Clapp was named Chairman of Pediatrics in 2009.
 He oversees 960 Pediatric faculty members throughout the state of Indiana and more than 150 pediatric residents.
-Physicians in the department of Pediatrics provide medical care for the patients of Riley Hospital for Children at Indiana University Health—ranked one of the nation's best children's hospitals by U.S. News and World Report and one of only 10 Children’s Hospitals that are ranked in all areas of medical care.
+Physicians in the department of Pediatrics provide medical care for the patients of Riley Hospital for Children at Indiana University Health—ranked one of the nation's best children's hospitals by U.S. News and World Report.

 Dr. Clapp is a neonatologist and a physician/scientist with an active research lab and NIH grant support focusing on translational research in childhood cancer.
 He is the Richard L. Schreiner Professor of Pediatrics, a professor of Microbiology & Immunology and professor of Biochemistry & Molecular Biology at Indiana University.
 He joined the faculty of Indiana University School of Medicine in 1991 as a physician and researcher at the Herman B Wells Center for Pediatric Research.
 His research is internationally acclaimed and has resulted in several breakthrough clinical trials.